-Solar for Apartments
+Solar for apartments

-Willoughby City Council helped design a 30kW solar system at 14-16 Freeman Rd, Chatswood.
-Brian Peck, the Strata and Property Liaison for the building said 'Owners are looking forward to saving around $6,000 per year on electricity and at the same time they’re happy about reducing CO2 emissions by 75%.'
+Brian Peck, the Strata and Property Liaison for the building, said 'Owners are looking forward to saving around $6,000 per year on electricity, and at the same time they’re happy about reducing CO2 emissions by 75%.'

 Considerations